 “It is important that we know where we come from, because if you do not know where you come from, then you don’t know where you are, and if you don’t know where you are, then you don’t know where you’re going.
 And if you don’t know where you’re going, then you’re probably going wrong” – Sir Terry Pratchett

+At Key Stage 3, the history curriculum is chronological and is designed to give students a solid command of the history of the nation in which they live, from before the Norman Conquest up to the 20th Century.
+This study is more than just the study of events, however, as we discover, via the change and upheaval that such events can cause, the birth of the rule of law, democracy, freedom, rights.
 In Year 7 we study the impact of the Norman conquest.
 In Year 8, we range from the religious changes of the Tudor period to the growth of industry and Empire, leading into the First World War.
 In Year 9, we demonstrate how the end of the First World War created the breeding ground for fascism and the origins of the Second World War.
 The Holocaust forms a major focus of our Year 9 course.
 We also introduce the long term origins of the Cold War, which we continue with into Key Stage 4

 At Key Stage 4, we cast our net somewhat wider.
 We build on much of what has been learned at Key Stage 3, by continuing to look at European conflict and we deepen our understanding of the formation of the UK via a study of Medieval history.
 Examining the expansion and consolidation of the USA enables us to make tangible links with the modern world and current affairs, demonstrating that by shining a light on our past we can illuminate our present.
 As well as the afore-mentioned Cold War, the Key Stage 4 course includes the history of the USA 1840-1895, the history of medicine in Britain from c1000-present and the reign of Edward I.